ValksGodotTools/GodotModulesCSharp-Old/README.md

 ## Why make this?
 I was thinking to myself, *I want to make a bullet hell game, but I am also going to be making more then just one game in the future*.

 I do not want to redo the same things over again.
 If I want multiplayer, I can just grab it from here.
 If I want a modloader, I can find it here.
-That is the motivation behind this project.
+If I want hotkeys, I can just get it from here.
+And so on..
+That is the motivation behind this project!

 ![Menu](https://user-images.githubusercontent.com/6277739/176084227-c1f748bf-2cc0-4492-b132-b68f49ea1301.gif)
 Quick look at the menus